MarkPearlCoZa/Blog_General/_posts/2017-07-07-Immigration-Questions-New-Zealand.md

 I did not take pets.
 I believe it is expensive to get them over.
 It's also substantially harder to find rentals that allow you to take pets.
 Last I heard a rentals were costing $20 more per week for pets.
 But again I'm not sure because I didn't have one.

+To summarise, there are places that takes pets - but they are few and far between.

 ## Do you use a consultant for immigrating

 **Do I recall correctly that you managed the process yourself and did not use a consultant/agent?
 Is this because you had a job offer quite early in the process.
 Do you know if it is advisable to use a consultant?
 They claim to provide better outcomes**